anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 called “vortexs” are balanced by the spiritual heart, what yogis call the Anahata Chakra.

-I prefer to use “vortex” instead of “chakra.”
-The traditional concept of the Anahata Vortex is a lotus with 12 petals.
+I prefer to use the term “vortex” instead of “chakra.”
+The traditional concept of the Anahata chakra is a lotus with 12 petals.
 Each “petal” is a vortex spiraling out of the greater vortex or “lotus,” like many small tornadoes that group together to form one giant vortex.
 These petals or minor vortexes are known as vrttis- vortexes of mental energy.
 These